Limited company insurance

 Get a custom-built business insurance policy in less than 10 minutes from £3.65 a month for your limited company.

-Pick the cover you need from public liability, employers' liability, cyber, directors' and officers', personal accident, business equipment insurance and more.
+Pick from covers including public and employers liability, cyber, directors and officers, personal accident, business equipment and more.

 What does ltd company insurance cover?

-Whether you're incorporating yourself as a limited company or starting the next big business, our limited company business insurance is designed to cover the risks that could affect you through a build-it-yourself policy.
+Whether you're incorporating yourself as a limited company or starting the next big business, our limited company business insurance is designed to cover the risks that could affect your specific company activities through a build-it-yourself policy.

 While every limited company is different, some of our most popular covers that you might want to consider are: